 Pertti Anttonen, Professor of Cultural Studies at the University of Eastern Finland, in Joensuu, Finland.
 Docent in Folklore Studies at the University of Helsinki, in Folkloristics at the University of Turku, and in European Ethnology at the University of Jyväskylä.

 I have a wide scope of interests in both ethnology and folklore studies, having mostly written on pilgrimage, rites of passage, ethnopoetics, narrative performance, nationalism, modernity, and politics of history and heritage.
 My main publication is Tradition Through Modernity: Postmodernism and the Nation-State in Folklore Scholarship (2005).
 I’ve been a member of SIEF since 2001, member of SIEF’s Executive Board since 2013, member of the SIEF Working Group ‘Cultural Heritage and Property’ since 2009, and member of the SIEF Working Group ‘Archives’ since 2013.
 I’m also a member of the Editorial Board of Ethnologica Europaea (since 2008), as well as of Cultural Analysis (since 1999) and Journal of Ethnology and Folkloristics (since 2002), and was a member of the Editorial Board of the Journal of American Folklore between 2005 and 2009.
 I graduated from the University of Helsinki in 1987 and earned my doctoral degree from the University of Pennsylvania in the USA in 1993.

-Tine Damsholt is associate professor at the University of Copenhagen, SAXO Institute, section of European Ethnology, and acting head of the department from august 2011 -2012.
+Tine Damsholt is professor at the University of Copenhagen, SAXO Institute, section of European Ethnology, and acting head of the department from 2011.
 She has been evaluating and assessing applications for the Norwegian Research Council and is currently evaluating and assessing applications for Riksbankens Jubilæumsfond, Sweden.
 She has been teaching, supervising and evaluating on all university levels from first year students to Ph.d.-students.
 She is part of the editorial board of Ethnologia Scandinavica (since 2001) and Ethnologia Europaea (since 2006).